gregorywmorris/MLZoom2022/midterm/README.md

   * In Colab select `Runtime` from top menu, then `Run All`.
   * A popup will appear, select `Run Anyways`.

+### notebook.ipynb

+* **The notebook has been optimized for Google Colab**

+* Throughout this notebook you will find links to further understading or clarification of various concepts.

+* Dataprep may fail (though appears resolved recently) and give the error: `TypeError: Callbacks must be either Callback or tuple`, this means the kernal needs to be restarted, see !pip below.

+* **!pip:** Check !pip for alerts stating the kernal needs to restart.
+If you see this alert, just click `Restart Runtime` button provided by the error.
+This is an issue with Google colab and `!pip install dask` is the culprit.
+Click Yes on the popup and then go ahead and run all again.

+* **Notebook Index** is your guide to exploring the notebook and has links to different sections.
+Alternately, you can expand the hamburger icon on left pane.

 ### Containerization:
   * In `notebook.ipynb`, see section section *Deployment*, then subsection *BentoML* on build instructions.
   * To build a bento instance for live test, notebook must be run on a local Jupyter instance.